 Data Based on More than 100M Transactions Reveals Free Shipping Offers Sent Later in the Day Maximize Customer Conversion

-As a leader and innovator in retention marketing, we have released new research today that identifies the types of promotional offers that work best – and when they should be sent – to generate maximum revenue for online retailers.
+As innovators in retention marketing, we have released new research today that identifies the types of promotional offers that work best ' and when they should be sent ' to generate maximum revenue for online retailers.
 The data was derived from an analysis of 100 million online transactions, 20 million user profiles and 100 email campaigns.

 SwayChic, a women's fashion retailer with six physical stores located on the West Coast and a robust online presence, recently experienced the benefits of modifying its email campaign timing.
 Since the retailer switched to Tuesday evening promotional emails three months ago, it has seen revenues increase by 300 percent.

-The research also revealed that free-shipping (chart shown above) offers trump percent-off offers in terms of conversion.
+The research also revealed that free-shipping offers trump percent-off offers in terms of conversion (chart shown above).
 Free shipping offers convert at rates between 0.22 percent and 1.9 percent, making them twice as effective as price-reduction offers, which covert at rates between 0.1 percent and 0.8 percent.